reactive-systems/Syntroids/README.md

 ## Requirements

 ### TSL-tools
-You need the TSL-toolchain to convert TSL-specifications into the TLSF-format and to convert the control flow model to code of a [FRP-framework](https://www.react.uni-saarland.de/publications/FKPS19b.pdf).
+You need the TSL-toolchain to convert TSL specifications to the Temporal Logic Synthesis Format (TLSF) and to convert the control flow model to code of a [FRP-framework](https://www.react.uni-saarland.de/publications/FKPS19b.pdf).
 - https://github.com/reactive-systems/tsltools

 ### Synthesis tool